The Role of Referrals in Immobility, Inequality, and Inefficiency in Labor Markets: A Model and Preliminaries

 \subsection{Equilibrium Characterization}

 We examine (weak) perfect Bayesian equilibria of the game.

-The basic equilibrium structure is easy to discern in this game, and can be seen from backward induction.
-Workers accept any wages at or above $w_{min}$ but not below.
-The only possibility to have workers mixing at $w_{min}$ is if both firms and workers are indifferent.\footnote{Otherwise, there cannot exist an equilibrium in which workers mix since if workers mixed and firms were not indifferent, then firms would deviate and offer a higher wage.} In that (non-generic) case, the mixing becomes irrelevant since there is 0 net expected value in the relationship to either side.\footnote{Mixing can matter in the relative employment rates of different groups of workers, and so we track mixing when we get to that analysis.} Thus, equilibrium behavior in the pool stage is such that firms hire workers from the pool at a wage of $w_{min}$ if the expected value of workers in the pool exceeds $w_{min}$, do not hire from the pool if the expected value is below $w_{min}$, and both sides can mix arbitrarily if the expected value of workers in the pool is exactly $w_{min}$ (which is also the workers' outside option value).
+The basic equilibrium structure is easy to discern and can be seen from backward induction.
+A worker accepts any wage that is at least the minimum wage, $\ubar{w}$, since that is also their outside option.
+The only possibility to have workers mixing at $\ubar{w}$ is if both firms and workers are indifferent.\footnote{Otherwise, there cannot exist an equilibrium in which workers mix since if workers mixed and firms were not indifferent, then firms would deviate and offer a higher wage.} In that (non-generic) case, the mixing becomes irrelevant since there is 0 net expected value in the relationship to either side.\footnote{Mixing can matter in the relative employment rates of different groups of workers, and so we track mixing when we get to that analysis.} Thus, equilibrium behavior in the pool stage is such that firms hire workers from the pool at a wage of $\ubar{w}$ if the expected value of workers in the pool exceeds $\ubar{w}$, do not hire from the pool if the expected value is below $\ubar{w}$, and both sides can mix arbitrarily if the expected value of workers in the pool is exactly $\ubar{w}$ (which is also the workers' outside option value).

-Then given the continua of firms and workers, taking the strategies of others as given, firms have a well-defined value from waiting and hiring (or not) from the pool - either something positive or 0.
-Thus, in the first period, a firm prefers to hire a referred worker if and only if that worker's value minus the wage exceeds the expected value from the second period potential pool hiring.
-If there is no competition for the referred worker, the worker's wage is $w_{min}$; otherwise the competing firms bid until they are indifferent between hiring and not hiring the worker.
+Then, given the continua of firms and workers, taking the strategies of others as given, firms have a well-defined value from waiting and hiring (or not) from the pool---either something positive or 0.
+Thus, in the first period, a firm prefers to hire a referred worker if and only if that worker's value minus the wage exceeds the expected value from the second-period potential pool hiring.
+If there is no competition for the referred worker, the worker's wage is $\ubar{w}$; otherwise, the competing firms bid until they are indifferent between hiring and not hiring the worker.